ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 tcpdump -r romeo-tcpdump-file.pcap
 ```

-(Note that you don't need specifical privileges to print back packet summaries from a file, only to capture live traffic from a network interface!)
+(Note that you don't need special privileges to print back packet summaries from a file, only to capture live traffic from a network interface!
+That's why you didn't need `sudo` for this command.)

 In most cases, though, you will want to do a more in-depth analysis using Wireshark on your laptop.
 Open a new terminal pane and use `scp` to transfer the file to your own laptop.
 (Note that the packet capture will be located in your home directory on the remote host, at `~/romeo-tcpdump-file.pcap`.)